biocore/qurro/README.md

 ```

 ### Using rankratioviz through [QIIME 2](https://qiime2.org/)

+In order to use songbird `FeatureData[Differential]` outputs with rankratioviz
+through QIIME 2, [songbird](https://github.com/mortonjt/songbird/) needs to be
+installed.
+(You can still work with songbird outputs in rankratioviz'
+standalone mode, however.)

 First, make sure that QIIME 2 is installed before installing rankratioviz.
 Then run